kyma-project/busola/docs/extensibility/form-widgets.md

 #### Widget-specific parameters

 - **required** - a boolean which specifies if a field is required.
-The default value is taken from CRD; if it doesn't exist in CRD, then it defaults to `false`.
+The default value is taken from CRD; if it doesn't exist in the CRD, then it defaults to `false`.

 ### ResourceRefs